 Any person / persons desiring to become a member of this Association shall complete the following:

-The applicant must have a current member in good standing to sponsor them and submit application with dues at a monthly meeting.
+The applicant must submit an application with dues at a monthly meeting.

 The applicant must sign an Acknowledgement, Waiver, and Indemnification agreement.

-The applicant must attend new member orientation program.
+The applicant must attend a new member orientation program.

-Applicant must complete up to 4 hours of range time with certified range officers, where they must demonstrate proper use of a firearm, and safety procedures for indoor and outdoor ranges.
-Upon completion, range officers will give recommendations to Board of Directors.
+Applicant must complete up to 4 hours of range time with certified range officer(s), where they must demonstrate proper use of a firearm, and safety procedures for indoor and outdoor ranges.
+Upon completion, range officer(s) will give recommendations to the Membership Secretary

-Upon receiving range officers recommendations, a final decision from the Board of Directors to accept the new member will be given.
+Upon receiving range officers’ recommendations, a final decision from the Membership to accept the new member will be given.

 Applicants must be voted in by current members at a monthly meeting.

-If a member violates club rules, membership will be revoked.
-In addition the sponsoring member may be subject to loss of membership pending a review by the Board of Directors.
+If a member or a member’s guest violates club rules, membership will be revoked..

+Section 3 – Renewal Process

+Membership calendar runs from August to July.
+Renewals for the following membership year must be remitted by the end of the month of July.
+Any member whose renewal is not postmarked July 31 or earlier will be considered Inactive, losing access to ALL club facilities.

+New members who are voted in within the months of March through July will not be required to renew until the following membership calendar year.

+Inactive members in arrears may still renew after August 1 by paying the appropriate dues and late renewal fee to return to Active status.

+Inactive members who have not renewed within one membership year will have their membership terminated and will need to reapply as a new member.

 Article II

-Dues
+Dues and Fees

 Section 1 – The membership dues shall be determined by the members of the Association at the regular meeting in January and shall be due in July of each year.

+Section 2 – The late renewal fee shall be determined by the members of the Association at a regular meeting no later than June of each year.

 Article III